Remember when Google updated their search quality guidelines back in November? Here’s hoping you didn’t commit everything to memory.

 Expertise, Authoritativeness, Trustworthiness: This is an important quality characteristic.
 Use your research on the areas above to inform your rating.

-The next section goes a bit more into what goes into the E-A-T of a website: “The amount of expertise, authoritativeness, and trustworthiness (E-A-T) that a webpage/website has is very important.
+The next section goes a bit more into what goes into the E-A-T of a website: “The amount of expertise, authoritativeness, and trustworthiness (E-A-T) that a webpage/website has is significant.
 MC quality and amount, website information, and website reputation all inform the E-A-T of a website.”

-What the changes to E-A-T and YMYL means for you:
+What the changes to E-A-T and YMYL mean for you:

 We wrote about the importance of E-A-T recently.
 Both E-A-T and YMYL (Your Money Your Life) help tell Google how highly they should value your site.
 What’s helpful is that the update to the search quality rating guidelines specifies what parts of your content goes into E-A-T (see the first three bullets).
 This should help you create the most expert, authoritative, and trustworthy content possible for your site.

 Several mentions of Supplementary Content were removed with the search quality rating guidelines update.
-Supplementary content includes content that “contributes to a good user experience on the page, but does not directly help the page achieve its purpose.”
-Removing the mentions places a de-emphasis on supplementary content, but doesn’t outright condemn it.
+Supplemental content includes content that “contributes to a good user experience on the page, but does not directly help the page achieve its purpose.”
+Removing the mentions places a de-emphasis on additional content, but doesn’t outright condemn it.

-Google recommends their search raters “use their judgment” on a number of factors, including whether a page’s Supplementary Content is helping or hurting user experience.
+Google recommends their search raters “use their judgment” on some factors, including whether a page’s Supplementary Content is helping or hurting the user experience.

-What the changes to Supplementary Content means for you:
+What the changes to Supplementary Content mean for you:

 Google has been known to go back on things when they aren’t working.
-The removal of supplementary content shows that the high emphasis they had placed before on it wasn’t producing ideal results.
-Given the current search climate, this removal is because supplementary content isn’t always helpful on mobile.
+The removal of additional content shows that the high emphasis they had placed before on it wasn’t producing ideal results.
+Given the current search climate, this removal is because the additional content isn’t always helpful on mobile.
 Suggestions for other products, plugins showing related content on other sites, and the like can get in the way of a page’s main content.
-To ensure the best user experience, you should really think about whether those sections are to the user’s advantage.
+To ensure the best user experience, you should think about whether those sections are to the user’s advantage.

-Most mentions of Supplementary Content that are still in the guidelines are left in the Low Quality Pages sections.
-Not that having Supplementary Content means your pages will be Low Quality—rather, this shows Google’s intentions with the move, that supplementary content can have an adverse user experience for someone looking up a site on mobile.
+Most mentions of Supplementary Content that are still in the guidelines are left in the Low-Quality Pages sections.
+Not that having Supplementary Content means your pages will be Low Quality—rather, this shows Google’s intentions with the move, that additional content can have an adverse user experience for someone looking up a site on mobile.

-That said, you don’t want to remove your supplementary content, even “just in case.”
-But you should look at it on a case-by-case basis and make sure if it’s really helping.
+That said, you don’t want to remove your additional content, even “just in case.”
+But you should look at it on a case-by-case basis and make sure if it’s helping.